-Kirk Walker begins his 14th season on the UCLA coaching staff in 2015 and his third year since returning to Westwood on Aug.
+Kirk Walker begins his 15th season on the UCLA coaching staff in 2016 and his fourth year since returning to Westwood on Aug.
 7, 2012.
 Walker, who was the head softball coach at Oregon State from 1995-2012, previously was a member of the Bruin staff from 1984-94.

 In 2006, Walker led the Beavers to their first-ever appearance in the Women's College World Series, as OSU posted a school-record, 28-game winning streak and reached No. 5 in the national rankings with a 43-16 overall mark.
 In 2005, he guided Oregon State (43-16) to its first-ever Pac-10 Championship (and the first regular-season Pac-10 title for any OSU women's sports program), earning Conference Coach of the Year honors for the second time (1999).
 The most wins in a season for Oregon State came in 1999, when the Beavers had 47 victories and went to the postseason for the first time in program history.
 Along with his Pac-10 COY award, Walker's staff was named the Speedline Pacific Region Co-Coaching Staff of the Year.